rowg/BML-Operator-Status-Page/README.md

 ### Prerequisites

 The radialsite code requires perl as provided by OSX with only the standard modules.
-The combinesite scripts also needs perl but no extra modules.
+The combinesite scripts also need perl but no extra modules.
 The combinesite script mkpng.pl uses gnuplot to create the 2 day plots and if you want the combinesite to serve the status page directly, you will need to enable the OSX webserver.
 Alternatively you can push the status page to an external webserver.